department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/health-content.md

 ## Use plain language alternatives for medical terms—or explain terms in context

 Use a plain language approach instead of medical jargon.
-If they need to know a specific medical term that a health care provider may use, include the term and explain it in context with plain language.
+If the reader needs to know a specific medical term that a health care provider may use, include the term and explain it in context with plain language.

-### **Use everyday words when you can**
+### Use everyday words when you can

-Examples:
+**Examples:**

 - Use “high blood pressure,” not “hypertension”
 - Use “cancer-causing,” not “carcinogenic”

-### **Explain need-to-know jargon in context**
+### Explain need-to-know jargon in context

-Examples:
+**Examples:**

 - For some conditions, we automatically assume (or “presume”) that your service caused your condition.
 We call these “presumptive conditions.”
 - A traumatic brain injury (TBI) is a sudden jolt to your head that changes the way your brain works.
 The jolt could be caused by a blow to your head, a blast, or an object like a bullet or fragment entering your brain.